beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git revert
-Rool back a commit which already pushed and add a new commit with the undone changes.
+Rool back a commit which has already been pushed and create a new commit with the undone changes.

 ``` sh